thegeeklab/audit-exporter/README.md

 ## Contributors

-Special thanks goes to all [contributors](https://github.com/thegeeklab/audit-exporter/graphs/contributors).
+Special thanks to all [contributors](https://github.com/thegeeklab/audit-exporter/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/audit-exporter/blob/main/CONTRIBUTING.md).

 ## License